 Celebrate Chinese New Year in Honolulu

-The Chinese New Year lands on Jan.
-25 in 2020 and will be celebrated from mid-January to early February.
-It’s the Year of the Rat!
+The Chinese New Year lands on Feb.
+1 in 2022 and will be celebrated from mid-January to the Lantern Festival on Feb.
+15.

 Brings the Kids to See Lion Dancing at Hawai‘i Children’s Discovery Center

 Hawai‘i Children’s Discovery Center just south of downtown in Kaka'ako Waterfront Park will celebrate the Year of the Tiger with a child-friendly lion dance by the Kuo Min Tang Physical Cultural Association on Feb.
 5 at 10:30 a.m.
 The children’s museum also has fun ‘Tiger Hand Drum’ make-and-take kits available for purchase.
 Order the kit ahead of time to pick up at your convenience.

 Chow down on festive Chinese New Year food like jiaozi (dumplings), jai or “monk’s food” (traditional vegetarian stew), jook (rice porridge), jin dui (fried sesame dessert balls), gau (sweet, sticky rice pudding), pastries, fish, and tong goh (candied fruits and veggies).
 Support local businesses in Chinatown by filling your belly with amazing cuisine from one of these local restaurants and Chinese bakeries, which are expected to be in full-swing for the festivities.